cleanstart-dev/cleanstart-use-cases/The Scanning Paradox/README.md

-# Topic 11 — The Scanning Paradox: More Tools, More Confusion
+# The Scanning Paradox: More Tools, More Confusion

 > **CleanStart Use Cases** — Practical evidence for hardened container images.
 > Every number in this README is from actual scan execution.
 Clone and verify yourself.